Margin Adaptive DPO: Leveraging Reward Model for Granular Control in Preference Optimization: Introduction

-We validate our theoretical claims with a series of experiments on a controlled sentiment generation task using the IMDB dataset.
-Our results demonstrate that MADPO consistently and significantly outperforms strong baselines, including DPO, IPO, and $\beta$-DPO, across all data quality tiers: High, Medium, and Low.
-Notably, our method shows strong robustness to degrading data quality, with performance gains over the next-best baseline, $\beta$-DPO, ranging from a significant +10.5\% on the challenging Low Quality dataset to +33.3\% on the High Quality dataset.
-Further analysis provides deeper insight into our method's mechanics: a detailed ablation study reveals that this robust performance is primarily driven by the amplification mechanism, while a sensitivity analysis demonstrates that the method's hyperparameters are well-behaved and exhibit clear, predictable trends.
-These empirical findings confirm the claims of our theoretical analysis and establish MADPO as a more reliable and effective method for preference alignment.
+We validate our theoretical claims with a series of experiments on a real-world summarization task using the Reddit TL;DR dataset.
+Evaluated on a 7B parameter model, our results demonstrate that MADPO consistently outperforms strong baselines—including Vanilla DPO, IPO, and $\beta$-DPO across a comprehensive sweep of decoding temperatures.
+MADPO maintains a steady net win rate advantage, consistently outperforming the most competitive baseline, $\beta$-DPO, by approximately 5\% across standard temperatures and expanding to an +11.3\% gain under high-entropy sampling.
+Further analysis provides deeper insight into our method's mechanics: a detailed ablation study reveals that while the amplification mechanism drives the most substantial performance leaps, the explicit regularization component acts as a necessary safeguard for optimizing peak deterministic generation via greedy decoding.
+Finally, an empirical stress test with adversarial preference labels directly confirms our theoretical guarantees regarding gradient stability, demonstrating that MADPO's piecewise formulation actively prevents optimization collapse.

-The remainder of this paper is structured as follows.
-Section 2 reviews the necessary background on DPO and related methods.
-Section 3 introduces our proposed method, MADPO, detailing its adaptive weight function and practical two-step training algorithm.
-Section 4 provides a theoretical analysis of MADPO, establishing its stability and robustness to reward estimation errors.
-Section 5 presents our empirical results, demonstrating MADPO's superior performance against strong baselines, particularly on datasets of varying quality.
-Finally, Section 6 concludes the paper and discusses future work.
-All detailed proofs for our theoretical claims are provided in the Appendix.